A guide to getting your Certificate of Residence

 I. What is the Certificate of Residence?

-After arriving in Japan and securing your apartment, the next step in the process is to acquire your certificate of residence.
-Not to be confused with the residence card you already own (more on this here), this document contains your home address, your My Number, your date of birth, and the information of anyone staying with you.
-It is one of the most commonly used documents in Japan, as it is required for numerous types of procedures here
+After arriving in Japan and securing your apartment, the next step in the process is to acquire your Certificate of Residence.
+This is not to be confused with the residence card you already own (more on this here); this document contains your home address, your My Number, your date of birth, and the information of anyone staying with you.
+It is one of the most commonly used documents in Japan, as it is required for numerous types of procedures here.

 1. Document to Submit: Application Form (located at the city/ward office, or print the English one for Fukuoka City here.
 Click here for the PDF source.)